Indonesia, Dutch sign deal to repatriate two convicts, one on death row

 Follow topic:

-JAKARTA, Dec 2 - Indonesia and the Netherlands on Tuesday signed a deal to repatriate two elderly Dutch prisoners convicted of drug offences, officials said, one of whom was on death row.
+JAKARTA - Indonesia and the Netherlands on Dec 2 signed a deal to repatriate two elderly Dutch prisoners convicted of drug offences, officials said, one of whom was on death row.

-"In response to the official request by the Dutch Foreign Minister and the request from the King of the Netherlands to President Prabowo Subianto, to which the president responded positively, we will immediately return them home," Yusril told reporters after the signing late on Tuesday.
+“In response to the official request by the Dutch Foreign Minister and the request from the King of the Netherlands to President Prabowo Subianto, to which the president responded positively, we will immediately return them home,” Mr Yusril told reporters, after the signing late on Dec 2.

 “We are very grateful that Indonesia allows these two Dutch detainees to be closer to their families, and we asked for this for humanitarian reasons,” said Dutch Ambassador Marc Gerritsen, adding that the deal underlined strong bilateral relations.